Frequently Asked Questions in Domestic Relations Cases

 I don’t have an attorney or my attorney is not coming to the mediation session, what do I need to do?

 While it is not mandatory, attorneys’ presence in mediation is definitely encouraged.
 Parties benefit from having their attorneys present for a number of reasons.
 However, not everyone is able to afford an attorney at mediation.
 Since the only requirement is your presence, once you have reviewed and signed the guidelines for mediation, you are free to terminate the session at any time.
 It is to your benefit, however, to see if anything can be worked out at the mediation session.
-If you do not have representation at the mediation session and you reach an agreement, you will be given an opportunity of up to ten (10) days to have any agreement reviewed by an attorney.
+If you do not have representation at the mediation session and you reach an agreement, you will be given an opportunity of three (3) days to have any agreement reviewed by an attorney.
 In the event your attorney deems the agreement to not be in your best interest or you simply change your mind, you or your attorney can rescind the agreement by notifying the ADR in writing.
 Since all of the communication in mediation is confidential with the exception of a written agreement, you are free to negotiate without the fear of being bound to any terms.